 “You’re going to keep saying ‘super-everything’ now, aren’t you?”
-I said, not that her idea wasn’t interesting.
+Not that her idea wasn’t interesting.

-I turned to the final can, and stared it down like a would-be nemesis.
-My fingers pointed the energy coursing through my arm.
-The beam exploded like a cannon with power enough to lift me from the ground.
-I flew back, and didn’t dare to open my eyes until regaining my balance.
-When I did, I was three feet off the ground.
+I turned to the final can and stared it down to size.
+My fingers pointed.
+Energy coursed through my arm.
+The beam exploded like a cannon.
+Its power lifted me from the ground.
+I flew back, and didn’t dare open my eyes.
+When I found my balance I was three feet off the ground.

-Don’t ask me how I did it; my body stood suspended in the air.
-No matter how hard I kicked for for the ground it wasn’t getting any closer.
-With every passing moment the drop grew more ominous.
+Don’t ask me how I did it.
+My body stood suspended in the air.
+No matter how hard I kicked the ground didn’t get any closer.
+With every moment the drop grew more ominous.

-Tanya clasped my ankle and pulled me down.
-When I was close enough to earth I powered down and fought for breath.
+Tanya clasped my ankle and pulled me to the ground.
+When I was close enough to earth I powered off.

-“I think this is your origin story,” Tanya said.
+“This is your origin story,” Tanya said.
 “Don’t you see what this means, KC?
-You were given a gift.
+You have a gift.
 Nothing will be the same after this.”

 * * * *

-It was late by the time I arrived home, and there was no porch light to greet me.
-I crept through the dark, pressed into the door, and stopped when I saw the kitchen illuminated from down the hall.
-Someone must have forgotten to flick the switch, but no; it was Dad, leaning against the bench and staring into the void.
+It was late when I arrived home, and with no porch light to greet me.
+I crept through the dark.
+I stopped when I saw the kitchen illuminated from down the hall.
+Someone must have forgotten to flick the switch, but no. It was Dad, leaned against the bench and staring into the void.

 “I was, but… I wanted some time to myself.”

-In all my life I’d never seen him so weighed down; not by work, not when he and Mom fought, not even when confronted with a child whose gender he couldn’t make sense of.
-There was always a quiet resolve in him to take care of problems as they happened.
-Suddenly, another man was standing in his place.
+In all my life I’d never seen him so down.
+Not by work, not when he and Mom fought, not even when confronted by a child whose gender made no sense.
+There was always a quiet resolve in him.
+He took care of problems as they happened.
+Another man stood in his place.

-I shrugged my bag to the floor and pulled a stool from the bench.
+I pulled a stool from the bench.
 “Listen, Dad.
-I need to ask you about something…”
+I need to ask you about something-”

 “Anything,” he said.

-The words stuck in the back of my throat, but I had to know.
-“What actually happened out there?
+The words stuck in my throat, but I had to know.
+“What happened out there?
 You know, at the lab.”

-He paused for a moment, and sighed.
-He loaded a filter into the coffee maker.
-“Seeing as it landed you in a hospital for the second time in as many days I think you have the right to know; but what you came into defies explanation.
-Even if I were to break it down, I’m not sure you’d believe me.”
+He paused.
+Then he loaded a filter into the coffee maker.
+“Seeing as it landed you in hospital for the second time in as many days you have the right to know.
+But what you came into defies explanation.
+Even if I were to break it down I’m not sure you’d believe me.”